CIT28/files/w16/optimizing.md

             - ```git add q.sql```
             - ```git add pow.txt```
             - ```git add README.md```
-                -  If you have already done the git add * and the movie.db is being tracked you can untrack it this way and then only stage (git add and git commit as shown above), then you can try this:
+                -  If you have already done the git add * and the movies.db is being tracked you can untrack it this way and then only stage (git add and git commit as shown above), then you can try this:
                 - ```git rm --cached movies.db```
                 - ```git commit -m "Remove movies.db from tracking```
+            - In the video I mention my chatGPT session, here is that link - https://chatgpt.com/share/6744e789-6014-8010-90cf-7759eba872daLinks to an external site.
         - Options 4 - You can also do a bit of research on who to handle large files on git.
 On my setup I had upgraded to the pro level github account and I did not get the error.

 - In the optimizing folder get the movies.db (MAKE SURE TO READ THE ABOVE INFORMATION FIRST)